 Inject emergency killer or service killer.

-Put primary propylene feed to R 202 (FRC 1702) minimum keep flushing propylene to prepoly slurry pump, and poly pump.
+Put primary propylene feed to R 202 (FIC 1702) minimum keep flushing propylene to prepoly slurry pump, and poly pump.

-Keep V 802 level under control during the whole reactor progressive dilution stage, should the V 802 level reach such values that can be considered as dangerous, direct the discharge to V801A by means of HV 4004 and lower down the setting of PRC 4001 to 5 kg/cm2g.
+Keep V 802 level under control during the whole reactor progressive dilution stage, should the V 802 level reach such values that can be considered as dangerous, direct the discharge to V801A by means of HV 4004 and lower down the setting of PIC 4001 to 5 kg/cm2g.

 VESSELS SPECIFICATION